rancher/docs/content/rancher/v2.x/en/installation/ha/kubernetes-rke/_index.md

 weight: 190
 ---

-Configure the RKE `rancher-cluster.yml` and run `rke` to install Kubernetes with a HA `etcd` install.
+Use RKE to install Kubernetes with a high-availability etcd configuration.

-### Create a `rancher-cluster.yml` File
+### Create the rancher-cluster.yml file

-Using the sample below create a `rancher-cluster.yml` file.
+Using the sample below create the `rancher-cluster.yml` file.
 Replace the IP Addresses in the `nodes` list with the IP address or DNS names of the 3 Nodes you created.

 ```yaml
 nodes: